Last Updated May 12, 2020

 USDC is issued and redeemed in accordance with Centre policies including the Centre Blacklisting Policy.
-Centre reserves the right to block the transfer of USDC to and from an address on chain in extraordinary circumstances exclusively per the terms of the Centre Blacklisting Policy.
+Centre reserves the right to block the transfer of USDC to and from an address in circumstances set forth in the Centre Blacklisting Policy.

 Software protocols and operational challenges